 For many, technology represents our best hope for radically redesigning our lives to become more sustainable, efficient, and eco-friendly.
 Designed to revolutionize the way we live, work, commute, shop, heat our homes, and play, eco-tech offers a chance for us to mitigate the environmental effects of our modern-day lives with ease.

 It’s too late to turn back the clock, and no one wants to give up conveniences like cars or climate-controlled homes — not to mention our almighty digital devices.
 Persuading people to do so is likely futile.
 Perhaps we should be doing the opposite instead.
 Our insatiable appetite for advancement and modernity got us into this mess, let’s enlist it to get us out of it as well.
 Enter eco-tech.

 Most eco-tech concepts rely on having the right information at the right time, pointing out a pattern we were unaware of, or having the ability to do something from a distance that saves resources.
-If you are just about to buy a bottle of shampoo, wouldn’t it be nice to easily know if it contains carcinogenic ingredients?
-If you want to turn down the heat in your house, wouldn’t it be nice to do it on the go?
+If you are just about to buy a bottle of shampoo, wouldn’t it be nice to easily discover whether it contains carcinogenic ingredients?
+If you forgot to turn down the heat before you left home, wouldn’t it be nice to be able to do it remotely?

 These eco-tech ideas help us live smarter lives by making more informed purchases, cutting utility bills, and gaining useful information from others.

 Are you looking for ways to cut your carbon and water footprint?
-The GoGreen app helps point the way by measuring your emissions from your electricity and natural gas consumption and from driving.
+GoGreen is an iOS app that helps point the way by monitoring how much electricity, natural gas, and water you use each day.